johnyijaq/Applied-Data-Science-Capstone/README.md

 # Applied-Data-Science-Capstone
-This course is a part of IBM Data Science Professional Certificate Specialization
+This course is a part of IBM Data Science Professional Certificate offered by Coursera